Sufilevy/advent-of-code-2022-rs/README.md

-Advent Of Code Challange 2022
+Advent Of Code Challange 2022 in Rust.